Yam1x/c2pie/README.md

 **c2pie** is an open‑source Python library for constructing [C2PA](https://c2pa.org/) Content Credentials manifests that validate with [`c2patool`](https://github.com/contentauth/c2pa-rs) and other common C2PA consumers.

-The package supports building claims, assertions, and COSE signatures and embedding the manifest store into JPG and PDF files.
+The package supports building claims, assertions, and COSE signatures and embedding the manifest store into JPG/JPEG and PDF files.

-🔸 **Supported file extensions**: `JPG`, `PDF`
+🔸 **Supported file extensions**: `JPG`, `JPEG`, `PDF`

 🔸 **Supported Python versions**: `3.9.2 - 3.14.0`

 🔸 **C2PA Spec Version**: `1.4`

-For more detailed feature specification, please look at the [Features](#-features) section.
+For more detailed feature specificatio, please look at the [Features](#-features) section.

 > [!WARNING]
 > This library helps you build valid manifests, but trust decisions (anchors, allow/deny lists, TSA) are your responsibility.
 For production, you must provide a certificate chain anchored to an accepted trust root and configure validation policy accordingly.
+>
+> For more information on generating certificates and keys for file signing proceed to the [Certificates](#-certificates) section.

 ## Table of Contents
 + [🥧 Quick start](#-quick-start)